Khloe Terae Rocks A Tiny White Bikini & Shows Off Her Flexibility In A Steamy Snap

 “Impressive,” a fourth fan commented, including a flame emoji in her remark.

 Just a few days ago, as The Inquisitr reported, Khloe showed off even more of her curvaceous figure in a smoking-hot series of photos taken outdoors in West Hollywood, California.
-Khloe stripped down completely nude for the pictures, and posed with nothing but flowers in her hair as she read a book as she stretched out across a large comforter on the grass.
+Khloe stripped down completely nude for the pictures.
+She posed with nothing but flowers in her hair as she read a book and stretched out across a large comforter on the grass.